anenadic/EMBER/README.md

 ## Installation

-You will need PHP, Apache an mySQL installed.
-Please refer to other guides on how to do that.
-Instructions below are only guidlines and may differ slightly on yor system (they refer to Mac OS Yosemite).
+You will need PHP, Apache an mySQL installed - please refer to other guides available on the Internet on how to do that.
+Instructions below are only guidlines and may differ slightly on your system (these refer to Mac OS Yosemite).

 ### Enable PHP for Apache